Disease Guide ·Chronic Kidney Disease ·2026

 Cost vs Deductible

-At $1,000-$6,000+/year, CKD treatment easily exceeds most annual deductibles.
-Subcutaneous fluids, prescription food, medications, and quarterly bloodwork add up.
-This is one condition where insurance consistently pays back more than premiums — if enrolled early.
+At $1,000-$6,000+/year, CKD treatment exceeds most deductibles.
+Fluids, prescription food, meds, quarterly bloodwork add up.
+Insurance pays back more than premiums-if enrolled early.

 Red flag · Exclusion